 Buy-to-let property – or any other way you have become a landlord such as through an inheritance – is a form of financial investment.
-While there can be a philanthropic to becoming a landlord such as helping family, it remains that becoming a landlord is a lot of work and risk and so the chances are you are looking for a good return on your investment.
+While there can be a philanthropic angle to becoming a landlord, such as helping family, most lettings are to third parties.
+Whichever way you come at it, it remains the case that becoming a landlord is a lot of work and risk and so the chances are you are looking for a good return on your investment.

-Even if you are helping someone with just a token amount of rent, you are probably still looking to make large capital gains in the value of the property over time.
+Even if you are helping someone in the family by charging just a token amount of rent, you are probably still looking to make large capital gains in the value of the property over time.

 But if the property is damaged – or even completely destroyed – then you would lose a significant amount of the money invested in the property.

 That is where buildings cover comes in.
-But normal buildings insurance isn’t right for let property and an insurer may refuse a claim if you were not the resident at the property.
+But normal buildings insurance that you might have for your home isn’t right for let property and an insurer may refuse a claim if you were not the resident at the property.
 Landlord insurance takes account of the fact your property is let and so can provide buildings cover that is right for you.